ControlCompany/InfectedCompany/README.md

 The objective is to prevent survivors from meeting the round quota.
 You're given many tools to do so such as becoming a monster yourself :)

 ## Game phases
+> ### This mod works with lobby size modification mods!
+By default there is an infected for every 3.5 players, for e.g. a lobby with 7 people will have 2 infected chosen at random.

 ### Start phase
-- You will need at least 3 players in the lobby to start the game. **The host is able to configure this value**
+- ### **You will need at least 3 players in the lobby to start the game. **The host is able to configure this value****
 - Once the ship lands, random players in the lobby will be chosen as the infected
 - The more players the lobby has the more will be chosen as infected. **The host is able to configure this value (default `3.5 players for each infected`)**